 5. Checking in with ourselves.
 Good bosses have regular check-ins with their employees.
 As a trader, you are largely your own boss.
 Follow the trend of positive leaders by having frequent (and honest) check-ins with your key employee…yourself.
 Evaluate how things are going with your trading career, including taking a look at recent successes and failures.
 Ask yourself frankly: what are you doing right?
 And (this is harder) what are you doing wrong, or could you be doing better?

 6. Signing off for the day.
 I’m not going to lie: in this day and age, with so much information and technology at our fingertips, this routine is hard.
 There’s always more research to do, more to learn, more to discover.
 But if you work too hard, you’ll just be spinning your wheels after a while.
-As such, the best traders make a routine of taking breaks…all of my top millionairestudents and I LOVe taking time off every now and then to travel and our profits allow for some luxury travel too 🙂
+As such, the best traders make a routine of taking breaks…all of my top millionaire trading challenge students and I LOVE taking time off every now and then to travel and our profits allow for some luxury travel too 🙂

 Will these six routines make you a millionaire?
 No, not by themselves.
 But if you dedicate yourself to your work as a trader and add these routines to your repertoire in addition, you will see amazing results.
 Just try it for a few months and see for yourself.